-- 4.93 The purpose of this policy is to ensure that the qualities of the Pembrokeshire Coast National Park landscape are not lost to future generations.
+- 4.82 The purpose of this policy is to ensure that the qualities of the Pembrokeshire Coast National Park landscape are not lost to future generations.
 Policy 8 identifies the special qualities of the National Park.
-Planning Policy Wales, Edition 9, November 2016 10, December 2018 paragraph 5 6.3.65 onwards advises that National Parks must be afforded the highest status of protection from inappropriate developments.
-In National Parks, development plan policies and development management decisions should give great weight to conserving and enhancing the natural beauty, wildlife and cultural heritage of these areas. - Landscape assessment encapsulates geology, landscape habitats, visual and sensory attributes, historic landscapes, cultural landscapes and public perception.
+Planning Policy Wales, Edition 10, December 2018 paragraph 6.3.5 onwards advises that National Parks must be afforded the highest status of protection from inappropriate developments.
+In National Parks, development plan policies and development management decisions should give great weight to conserving and enhancing the natural beauty, wildlife and cultural heritage of these areas. - 4.83 Landscape assessment encapsulates geology, landscape habitats, visual and sensory attributes, historic landscapes, cultural landscapes and public perception.
 A landscape character approach allows the recognition and enhancement of specific and valuable attributes across the National Park.
 Supplementary Planning Guidance on Landscape Character will be prepared.
 The guidance will identify areas of common landscape character, their special qualities, discernible landscape trends and management guidance.
 In many cases the landward boundary of the character area does not correspond with the National Park boundary, meaning that the same landscape character area continues into the administrative area of Pembrokeshire implying that sensitive areas of high value landscape may also lie outside the National Park.
-28 landscape character areas within the National Park have been identified in the Landscape Character Assessment prepared on behalf of the Authority.86 - 4.95 44 Seascape character areas have also been identified in a Seascapes Character Assessment prepared on behalf of the Authority.87 Each area can be described in terms of its key characteristics, physical influences, cultural influences and aesthetic, perceptual and experiential qualities.
+28 landscape character areas within the National Park have been identified in the Landscape Character Assessment prepared on behalf of the Authority.

+- 4.84 44 Seascape character areas have also been identified in a Seascapes Character Assessment prepared on behalf of the Authority.
+Each area can be described in terms of its key characteristics, physical influences, cultural influences and aesthetic, perceptual and experiential qualities.
 Its cultural benefits and service and key sensitivities are defined and the main forces for change affecting the area discussed.
 The Authority will prepare Supplementary Planning Guidance on Seascapes.
 The assessment includes territorial waters up to 12 nautical miles offshore and extends from Cardigan Island in the north to the Taf estuary in Carmarthen bay in the south.
-The study area reaches inland to include the areas of Milford Haven outside the Park, and up to the tidal limits of the Daugleddau. - 4.96 Attention to detail and the cumulative effects of change are important considerations.
-Even seemingly minor changes in the landscape can have an adverse effect; prominent individual buildings or widespread application of inappropriate trends in design detailing can have an impact much wider than their
+The study area reaches inland to include the areas of Milford Haven outside the Park, and up to the tidal limits of the Daugleddau. - 4.85 Attention to detail and the cumulative effects of change are important considerations.
+Even seemingly minor changes in the landscape can have an adverse effect; prominent individual buildings or widespread application of inappropriate trends in design detailing can have an impact much wider than their immediate environs and cumulatively will subtly and irreparably alter the often fragile landscape character of the National Park. - 4.86 Where there is a possibility that development, when either sited onshore or off shore, may cause significant visual intrusion, impacts should be assessed as applicable from: - a) public access points; - b) the Coast Path (a National Trail); - c) Public Rights Of Way (as well as the public highway); - d) views on entering and leaving settlements; - e) views on entering and leaving the National Park itself; - f) the offshore islands; - g) waterborne craft on the Daugleddau and coastal waters; - h) important vantage points within settlements. - 4.87 Particular attention should be given to medium and distant views, as well as the more obvious impacts on immediate environs and streetscape with special emphasis on the effects on the settings of

-86 Background Paper: Landscape Character Assessment of the Pembrokeshire Coast National Park 2007
+&lt;sup>71 Background Paper: Landscape Character Assessment of the Pembrokeshire Coast National Park 2007

-87 Background Paper: Seascape Character Assessment of the Pembrokeshire Coast National Park April 2013
+&lt;sup>72 Background Paper: Seascape Character Assessment of the Pembrokeshire Coast National Park April 2013